Jane Boleyn, Viscountess Rochford: Downfall and execution

-During her imprisonment in the Tower, Lady Rochford was interrogated for many months but was not tortured.
-However, she seems to have suffered a full nervous breakdown and by the beginning of 1542 was pronounced insane.
-Her "fits of frenzy" meant that legally she could not stand trial for her role in facilitating the queen's adultery, but since he was determined to have her punished, the King implemented a law which allowed the execution of the insane for high treason.
-Jane was thus condemned to death by an Act of Attainder, and the execution date was set for 13 February 1542, the same day as Catherine Howard.
+During her imprisonment in the Tower, Lady Rochford was interrogated but was not tortured.
+However, she seems to have suffered a nervous breakdown and by the beginning of 1542 was pronounced insane.
+Her "fits of frenzy" meant that legally she could not stand trial for her role in facilitating the Queen's alleged adultery, but since he was determined to have her punished, the King implemented a law which allowed the execution of the insane for high treason.
+Jane was thus condemned to death by an Act of Attainder, and the execution date was set for 13 February 1542, the same day as Queen Katherine's execution.

 The Queen died first, apparently in a weak physical state, although she was not hysterical.
 Jane was then escorted from her lodgings to the scaffold where she spoke before kneeling on the just-used scaffold.
-Despite her nervous collapse over the previous five months, she was calm and dignified and both women won mild posthumous approval for their behaviour.
+Despite her nervous collapse over the previous months, she was calm and dignified and both women won mild posthumous approval for their behaviour.
 One eyewitness, a merchant named Ottwell Johnson, wrote that their 'souls [must] be with God, for they made the most godly and Christian end.'
-The French ambassador Marillac merely stated that Jane gave a 'long discourse'; Johnson says that she apologised for her 'many sins', but neither man's account supports the later legend that she spoke at length about her late husband or sister-in-law.
-According to Alison Weir, Catherine Howard was not much more than 20 at the time of her death and Boleyn was about 36.
+The French ambassador Charles de Marillac merely stated that Jane gave a 'long discourse'; Johnson says that she apologised for her 'many sins', but neither man's account supports the later legend that she spoke at length about her late husband or sister-in-law.

-She was beheaded with a single blow of the axe and was buried in the Tower of London alongside Catherine Howard, close to the bodies of Anne Boleyn and George Boleyn.
+Jane was beheaded with a single blow of the axe and was buried in the church of St Peter ad Vincula within the Tower of London alongside Queen Katherine, close to the bodies of Anne Boleyn and Jane's husband George Boleyn.